-The Governance & Compensation Committee of our Board annually reviews and approves the selection of Peer Group companies, adjusting the group from year to year based upon our business and changes in the Peer Group companies' business or the comparability of their metrics.
+The Compensation and Leadership Committee of our Board annually reviews and approves the selection of Peer Group companies, adjusting the group from year to year based upon our business and changes in the Peer Group companies' business or the comparability of their metrics.
 The Peer Group may also be adjusted in the event of mergers, acquisitions, or other significant economic changes.
-The Peer Group was adjusted for fiscal 2022.
-IHS Market Ltd. and Sabre Corporation were removed and replaced with Gartner, Inc., a company that is aligned with the Paychex business.
-Both the old and new peer groups are presented for this year of transition.
+The Peer Group was not adjusted for fiscal 2023.

-Our new Peer Group for fiscal 2022 is comprised of the following companies:
+Our Peer Group for fiscal 2023 is comprised of the following companies:

-Automatic Data Processing, Inc. (direct competitor) H&R Block, Inc. Bread Financial Holdings, Inc. (1) Gartner, Inc. Broadridge Financial Solutions, Inc. Intuit Inc. Equifax, Inc. Moody's Corporation Fiserv, Inc. TransUnion FleetCor Technologies, Inc. Verisk Analytics, Inc. Global Payments Inc. The Western Union Company
+Automatic Data Processing, Inc. (direct competitor) Global Payments Inc. Bread Financial Holdings, Inc. H&R Block, Inc. Broadridge Financial Solutions, Inc. Intuit Inc. Equifax, Inc. Moody's Corporation Fiserv, Inc. TransUnion FleetCor Technologies, Inc. Verisk Analytics, Inc. Gartner, Inc. The Western Union Company